badoo/pinba2/README.md

 	- any of (separate with commas):
 		- 'min_time=&lt;milliseconds&gt;'
 		- 'max_time=&lt;milliseconds&gt;'
-		- '&lt;tag_spec&gt;=<value&gt;' - check that packet has tags with given values and accept only those
+		- '&lt;tag_spec&gt;=<value&gt;' - check that packet has fields, request or timer tags with given values and accept only those

 **Stats report (unfinished, might replace with status variables)**